LaubPlusCo/Helix.Module.Sdk/README.md

 # Helix.Module.Sdk
 MSBuild extensions to support SDK-style project formats and multi-targeting in Sitecore Helix solutions.

+The Helix Module build SDK aims to simplify:

+* Keeping all modules for any instance roles within the same Visual Studio solution
+* Deploying to different instance roles with different target frameworks etc. from one solution using only msbuild
+* Deploying and packaging to multiple environments that has different Sitecore topologies using only msbuild
+* Remove platform module's dependency on Visual Studio's WebApplication.WebPublish target

+The latter enable developers to work solely in Visual Studio code.

+> **Disclaimer**
+> This build SDK started as a proof-of-concept and is still very much work in progress.
+> The build SDK is already being used on "live" solutions however using it is your own responsibility.
+It is still in a pre-release state which means you should expect features to be missing, some manual setup, potential bugs and perhaps breaking changes in upcoming versions.

+> **Please comment and contribute!**

 ## Usage
-_The SDK is not yet made available on Nuget.org so it has to be referenced with version number from a separate nuget feed for now._
+_The SDK is not yet made available on Nuget.org so it has to be referenced with full version number using a separate nuget feed for now._

-- Download the latest nupkg from Releases
+- Download the latest nupkg from [Releases](https://github.com/LaubPlusCo/Helix.Module.Sdk/releases)
 - Copy the nupkg to a nuget feed accessible by your solution.

 > It is recommended to use a local folder as a nuget feed and keep the nupkg under source control.